Agoric/agoric-sdk/packages/notifier/README.md

 instead, which will still work independent of what kind of AsyncIteratable `subscription` is a reference to.

-# NotifierKit
+## NotifierKit *vs* SubscriptionKit

+A subset of an iteration may itself be a valid iteration.
+NotifierKit and SubscriptionKit are each organized around a different way of subsetting one iteration into another.
+   * A *sampling subset* of an iteration omits some of the non-final values of the original iteration.
+Each of the non-final values in the sampling subset is also non-final values of the original in the same order.
+The sampling subset has the same termination as the original.
+     Once  a value is available on the original iteration, either that value or a later value will become available on each sampling subset *promptly*, i.e., eventually and without waiting on any other manual steps.
+   * A *suffix subset* of an iteration is defined by its *starting point* in the original iteration.
+This starting point may be a non-final value or a termination.
+The suffix subset has exactly the members of the original iteration from that starting point onward.
+A suffix subset therefore has the same termination as the original.
+Once a value becomes available on the original iteration, that value will *promptly* become available on every suffix subset whose starting point is not later than that value.

-The NotifierKit producer produces iteration values with the `unpdater` using the `IterationObserver` API.
-The consumer consumes iteration values with the `notifier` using the `AsyncIterable` API.
+A NotifierKit *producer* produces iteration values with the `unpdater` using the `IterationObserver` API.
+The *consumers* consume iteration values with the `notifier` using the `AsyncIterable` API.
+The iteration seen by each NotifierKit consumer is a sampling subset of the iteration produced by the NotifierKit producer.
+Different consumers may see different sampling subsets.

 The NotifierKit should be used only when the consumer would only be interested in more recent non-final values.
-This is often appropriate when the iteration represents a changing quantity, like a purse balance, and a consumer updating a UI that doesn't care to hear about any older non-values values, as they are more stale.
+This is often appropriate when the iteration represents a changing quantity, like a purse balance, and a consumer updating a UI that doesn't care to hear about any older non-final values, as they are more stale.
 NotifierKit is appropriate even when this quantity changes quickly, as it will only communicate non-final values at the rate they're being consumed, bounded by the network round-trip time.
 All other non-final values